ntutangyun/Documentation/docs/modular-testing.md

         - Topic for traffic light detection: **/apollo/perception/traffic_light**
         - `cyber_monitor` for *CyberRT bridge* or `rostopic echo` for *ROS Apollo bridge*
     - In Dreamview, enable `Localization` module and verify if you can visually see that
-        - your EGO vehicle is placed on the right position on the Apollo HD map for GoMentumDTL
+        - your EGO vehicle is placed on the right position on the Apollo HD map for BorregasAve
         - bounding boxes for vehicles and pedestrians around the EGO vehicle (if any) including heading and velocity vectors
         - traffic light signals that are connected to the current lane of EGO vehicle are detected
     - Enable `Transform`, `Prediction`, `Planning`, `Routing`, and `Control`